 Eid al Fitr – More than celebrations

-Fasting during the month of Ramazan is done to restrict one from all worldly desires and to focus on Lord.
-This is a way to thank Him for His blessings.
+Fasting during the month of Ramazan is done to restrict oneself from all worldly desires and to focus on Allah.
+This is a way to thank Him for all His blessings.
 All the fasting during the month of Ramadan teaches one the pangs of hunger and thirst.
-Through fast, one comes to know about the condition of poor who does not get enough food and water for their survival.
-Instead, one should always break the fast and part take of Iftar with other.
-Prefer it with one who cannot afford meal is a good idea and also an act of charity.
+Through fast, one comes to know about the condition of poor who are devoid of enough food and water for their survival.
+Instead, one should always break the fast and partake in the Iftar with others.
+Preferring it with one who cannot afford meal is a good idea and also an act of charity.